kolenaIO/kolena/docs/dataset/core-concepts/dataset.md

 ## Datapoints

 Datapoints are integral components within the dataset structure used for evaluating models.
-They are versatile and immutable objects that encompass the role traditionally played by test samples, ground truth, and metadata.
+They are versatile and immutable objects.
 Key characteristics of datapoints include:

 - **Unified Object Structure**:
-  Datapoints replace the need for separate entities like test samples and ground truth.
-  They are singular, grab-bag objects that can embody various types of data, including images, as indicated by the presence of a data_type field.
+  Datapoints are singular, grab-bag objects that can embody various types of data, including images, as indicated by the presence of a data_type field.

 - **Immunity to Change**: Once a datapoint is added to a dataset, it cannot be altered.